What kinds of matters do you take?

 How long will the reimbursement process take?

 The length of the reimbursement process varies.
-Assuming you prevail at a hearing or negotiate a favorable settlement, the issue of when you will actually begin receiving reimbursement funds depends on a number of factors including but not limited to: when you give your Ten Day Notice when your Demand for Due Process is filed, who from the DOE is assigned to your matter, the Impartial Hearing Officer assigned, how promptly the DOE responds to our requests, how quickly the Comptroller’s office approves a settlement, etc. Our team, spearheaded by the firm’s full-time reimbursement specialist, regularly follows up on each client matter in an effort to minimize any payment delays.
+Assuming you prevail at a hearing or negotiate a favorable settlement, the issue of when you will actually begin receiving reimbursement funds depends on a number of factors including but not limited to: when you give your Ten Day Notice when your Demand for Due Process is filed, who from the DOE is assigned to your matter, the Impartial Hearing Officer assigned, how promptly the DOE responds to our requests, how quickly the Comptroller’s office approves a settlement, etc. Our team, spearheaded by the firm’s full-time reimbursement specialists, regularly follows up on each client matter in an effort to minimize any payment delays.
 We remain active in pursuit of your money until it is fully recovered and accounted for.

 At what stage should I engage your firm?